nogibjj/KatherineT.DE.Mini-Project-8/README.md

 # Data Engineering Mini Project 8
 ## Purpose
 The purpose of this project is to rewrite an existing Python scipt for data processing in Rust, and demostrate improvements in speed and resource usage.
-The Python scipt reads in a csv file (cereal dataset here) and returns the maximum number of the 'calories' variable.
-I rewrote this in Rust in lib.rs and main.rs.
+The Python scipt reads in a csv file (cereal dataset here) and returns the maximum number of the `calories` variable.
+I rewrote this in Rust in `lib.rs` and `main.rs`.
 In both Python and Rust scipts, I added functions that return elapsed time, cpu usage and memory usage to compare their performance.

 ## Python Script Steps
 1. Create a reusable Python library with a public function `get_max` that returns maximum number of a dataframe.